 What you need to know before you go

-You must test negative within 72 hours of traveling to Hawaii and will be tested again upon arrival on Maui
+Be fully vaccinated in the U.S. or test negative within 72 hours of traveling to Hawaii

 We can’t emphasize enough that the test must be conducted by a provider on Hawaii’s list.
 The state of Hawaii will ONLY accept test results from trusted testing and travel partners.